Here's How to Make Music With Only Your MIND!

-EEG (electroencephalography), is a hardware technique long-used to diagnose and study epilepsy, sleep disorders, and brain death.
-Only recently, however, has it expanded into the prosumer realm; within the past decade companies including Emotiv, Neurosky, and iWinks (who we have an upcoming documentary on their EEG-based exploration of lucid dreaming) have honed in on the usability and accessibility of the technology, creating and distributing consumer-friendly prototypes like lightweight skeletal headbands and even cat ear EEGs.
-Pushed beyond the medical world, this rise in these brain-wave measuring devices coincides perfectly oncoming wearable revolution, and for artists, EEG technology has become a new medium; a tool for realizing near-perfect translations of creative ideas, and to observe creativity in action, straight off the dome.
+Electroencephalography (EEG) is a hardware technique long-used to diagnose and study epilepsy, sleep disorders, and brain death.
+Only recently has it expanded into the prosumer realm; within the past decade companies including Emotiv, NeuroSky, and iWinks have honed in on the usability and accessibility of the technology, creating and distributing consumer-friendly prototypes like lightweight skeletal headbands and even cat ear EEGs.
+Pushed beyond the medical world, this rise in these brain-wave measuring devices coincides perfectly with the wearable revolution, and for artists, EEG technology has become a new medium; a tool for realizing near-perfect translations of creative ideas, and to observe creativity in action, straight off the dome.

-Of all available media, music has provided the most perfect experimenting ground for EEG artists.
+Music has provided the most perfect experimenting ground for EEG artists.
 Yearning to get even closer to the genesis of their ideas, their internal, biological sources of inspiration, musicians have yearned for this technology for years; one needs only to watch and listen to the improvisational performance of jazz musicians to understand on-the-spot melodic inventions as, perhaps, the best example of what boundless, pure creativity looks and sounds like.
-With EEG technology, however, anyone can now get even closer to witnessing the creative process, to envisioning churning artistic impulses without the uses of hands, mouths—one needs only the active brain.
+With EEG technology anyone can get even closer to witnessing the creative process, to envisioning churning artistic impulses without the use of hands, mouths—one needs only the active brain.

 1. Lisa Park's Eunoia

 The title of Lisa Park’s art performance, Eunoia, means “beautiful thought” in Greek.
 Wearing a NeuroSky EEG headset, she sat encircled by dishes of water, each independently representing a different emotion.
 Her position in the center of it all, was thus place where she attempted to symbolize infinite unity, and to reach an enlightened stage during her meditative performance.
-Her brainwaves were translated into sound and visuals (the vibrating water on the dishes).
+Her brainwaves were translated into sound and visuals through the vibrating water on the dishes.

 2. Alvin Lucier's "Music For Solo Performer"